|

 machine' is the term mainly used in the United Kingdom and Europe.

-dictionary definition of fog is 'liquid particles suspended in the
+as the dictionary definition of fog is 'liquid particles suspended

-air' (smoke/fog machines always vapourise liquid), whereas smoke is
+in the air' (smoke/fog machines always vapourise liquid), whereas

-'solid particles suspended in the air'.
-The effect generated appears
+smoke is 'solid particles suspended in the air'.
+The effect generated

 /\ Back to top